-4.2 Aeroelastic turbine properties
+4.2 Aeroelastic Turbine Properties

 The second case study focuses on which aeroelastic turbine parameters have the greatest influence on turbine ultimate and fatigue loads during normal turbine operation.
-These parameters are categorized into four main property categories: support structure, blade structure, blade aerodynamics, and controller.
+These properties are categorized into four main categories: support structure, blade structural, blade aerodynamic, and controller properties.

-It is widely acknowledged that uncertainty in the aerodynamic parameters can affect the prediction of turbine performance and structural loading (Abdallah, 2015; Abdallah et al., 2015; Madsen et al., 2010; Simms et al., 2001).
-Abdallah et al. (2015) demonstrated the impact of uncertainty in steady airfoil data on prediction of extreme loads and assessed the correlation between various static coefficient polars.
+It is widely acknowledged that uncertainty in the aerodynamic parameters can affect the prediction of turbine performance and structural loading (Abdallah et al., 2015; Madsen et al., 2010; Simms et al, 2001).
+Abdallah et al. (2015) demonstrated the impact of uncertainty in steady airfoil data on prediction of extreme loads and assessed the correlation between various static coefficient polars (Abdallah et al., 2015).
 Despite significant work to measure these parameters, considerable uncertainty remains in their prediction.
-Static lift and drag measurements almost exclusively come from wind tunnel tests of airfoils, which lack three-dimensional and unsteady effects that are instead estimated through the application of semiempirical engineering models, e.g., rotational augmentation (stall delay) and stall hysteresis (Abdallah et al., 2015; Simms et al., 2001).
-In Damiani et al. (2016), unsteady aerodynamic parameters were tuned for several airfoil sections to match experimental lift and drag unsteady hysteresis loops, but the consequences of parameter variation were not considered.
-Blade chord and twist ranges were chosen using the work of Loeven and Bijl (2008), who identified changes in blade chord and twist based on uncertainty in aerodynamic loading, icing, or wear of the blades.
+Static lift and drag measurements almost exclusively come from wind tunnel tests of airfoils, which lack three-dimensional and unsteady effects that are instead estimated through the application of semi-empirical engineering models, e.g., rotational augmentation (stall delay) and stall hysteresis (Abdallah et al., 2015, Simms et al, 2001).
+In Damiani (2010), unsteady aerodynamic parameters were tuned for several airfoil sections to match experimental lift and drag unsteady hysteresis loops, but the consequences of parameter variation were not considered.
+Blade chord and twist ranges were chosen using the work of Loeven and Bihl (2008), who identified changes in blade chord and twist based on uncertainty in aerodynamic loading, icing, or wear of the blades.